PeelTechnologies/android-typesafe-prefs/README.md

 # appscope
-An Android library implementing Service Locator pattern
+An Android library to access Android SharedPreferences in a TypeSafe manner.

 Examples:
 ```
-Prefs.init(context, new Gson()); // Initialize one-tine in your Application.onCreate() method
+SharedPrefs.init(context, new Gson()); // Initialize one-tine in your Application.onCreate() method
 private static final PrefsKey<String> COUNTRY_CODE = new PrefsKey("countryCode", String.class);
 Prefs.put(COUNTRY_CODE, "US"); // bind the key COUNTRY_CODE to the value "US"